nocomplexity/codeaudit/docs/userguide.md

 If you want to inspect a package or directory of Python files a simple workflow is:

 1. Start with an overview: `codeaudit overview`

+This will give valuable security statistics.

-2. Do a directory scan: `codeaudit directoryscan` OR
+2. Do a file or directory scan: `codeaudit filescan`

-3. OR Scan files of interest with: `codeaudit filescan`
+This will give a detailed report for all file(s) with potential security issues listed by line number.

-4. Inspect the used modules of a file on reported vulnerabilties by: `codeaudit modulescan`
+3. Inspect the used modules of a file on reported vulnerabilities by: `codeaudit modulescan`

+This will give a detailed report on known vulnerabilities for a module.

 :::